 The Puente de los Suspiros (Bridge of Sighs) is one of the most famous landmarks in the Barranco District of Lima.
 To be honest, it’s not exactly Lima’s answer to the Golden Gate Bridge — unless you’re a very big small wooden bridges enthusiast — but it’s definitely worth a look as you stroll around the beautiful bohemian Barranco.

 Barranco, a district that’s easy to explore on foot or by bike, shouldn’t be missed.
-If you are interested in a cultural few hours both Lima Bici and Green Bike Peru offer excellent bike tour options every day of the year and Lima by Walking do a free walking tour each afternoon with an informative guide.
+If you are interested in a cultural few hours both Lima Bici and Green Bike Peru offer excellent bike tour options every day of the year and Lima Walking Tour do a free walking tour each afternoon with an informative guide.

 As with all things, the bridge is far more interesting if you know a little about its history…